JohnEBoyBaby/i.Q/README.md

 9 "They worship me in vain; they teach as doctrine the precepts of men.’”

-10 TRUTH called the crowd to him and said, “Listen and understand I TOLD YOUR DUMB ASSES AGAIN IN MATTHEW 1
+10 TRUTH called the crowd to him and said, “Listen and understand I TOLD YOUR DUMB ASSES AGAIN IN MATTHEW 19:20-22 can't  you 'see' said the blind man perhaps you should use 'my eyes' said the blind man ... then you will surely 'see' GOOD and QLEARly:

 https://biblehub.com/matthew/15-9.htm

+The Rich Young Man

+20 “All these I have kept,” said the young man.

+“What do I still lack?” ..?

+21 TRUTH told him,

+“If you want to be perfect, GO, sell your possessions and give to the poor, and you will have treasure in HEAVEN.

+THEN, come, follow TRUTH as the WAY in LIFE to G_D.

-follow TRUTH.”
-22 When the young man heard this, he went away in sorrow, because he had great wealth.… MATTHEW 19:20-22 https://biblehub.com/matthew/19-21.htm
+22 When the young man heard this, he went away in sorrow, because he had great wealth.…

+MATTHEW 19:20-22

+https://biblehub.com/matthew/19-21.htm

 I SAY AGAIN ..!